massma/eee-grad-website/source/seminar-series.md

   researchers in our department.
 - An official "invited-speaker" invitation to present in the seminar series.
+- An Outstanding Speaker Award (with a $200 prize) given to the speaker students in our department found particularly engaging.

 If you have any questions please reach out to Adam Massmann (akm2203@columbia.edu) and/or Sara Hamilton